jvoisin/snuffleupagus/doc/source/features.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 PHP is able to *serialize* arbitrary objects, to easily store them.
+Unfortunately, as demonstrated by `Stefan Esser <https://twitter.com/i0n1c>`__ in his `Shocking News in PHP Exploitation <https://www.owasp.org/images/f/f6/POC2009-ShockingNewsInPHPExploitation.pdf>`__ and `Utilizing Code Reuse/ROP in PHP
-Unfortunately, it is often possible to gain arbitrary code execution upon deserialization of user-supplied serialized objects.
+Application Exploits <https://www.owasp.org/images/9/9e/Utilizing-Code-Reuse-Or-Return-Oriented-Programming-In-PHP-Application-Exploits.pdf>`__ slides, it is often possible to gain arbitrary code execution upon deserialization of user-supplied serialized objects.

   Do not pass untrusted user input to ``unserialize()`` regardless of the options value of allowed_classes.